Benedict-Ik/NZRegionWalksAPI/README.md

 builder.Services.AddScoped<IImageRepository, ImageRepository>();
 ```

-- After implementing the above repository class, you can then go ahead to inject the `IImageRepository` into your Controller class .
+- After implementing the above repository class, you can then go ahead to inject the `IImageRepository` into your Controller class.

 Explaining the ImageRepository.cs class
 --